Learn new strategies for mapping out story content and structuring a basic written summary!

 Nicole is co-creator of the Program for Establishing and Enhancing Relationships through Social Skills (PEERSS™) and Friendship in Teams (FIT™), and she is a founding member of Nicole Gerami, LLC.
 Nicole is a frequent lecturer for the Ohio Speech-Language-Hearing Association, Milestones, and the Cuyahoga County Special Education Service Center.
 Nicole received her master's degree from Case Western Reserve University in Cleveland, OH where she is currently an adjunct instructor.
 She is the author of Narrative & Discourse Builder Tool.

-Financial — Nicole Gerami is presenter of online CEU courses sponsored by Northern Speech Services; receives royalty payments.
+Financial — Nicole Gerami is the presenter of online CEU courses sponsored by Northern Speech Services; receives royalty payments.

 Financial — Nicole Gerami is the author of Narrative & Discourse Builder Tool published by Northern Speech Services; receives royalty payments.